Narrow Netanyahu win has Israeli right asking what went wrong

 Likud stalwart Tzachi Hanegbi defended the alliance as "a genius thing to do, even though we lost some members" because it guaranteed Netanyahu the premiership by co-opting a major rival.

-But Hanegbi told Reuters their apparent pre-election confidence appeared to have persuaded some Likud voters that they could safely shift support to Yesh Atid without jeopardising Netanyahu's chances of remaining prime minister.
+But Hanegbi told Reuters their apparent pre-election confidence appeared to have persuaded some Likud voters that they could safely shift support to Yesh Atid without jeopardizing Netanyahu's chances of remaining prime minister.

 Describing Lapid as "secular, new, fresh," Hanegbi conceded: "It is now going to be more difficult for us to establish a government."